Ford recalls trucks and SUVs over malfunctioning rearview cameras

 Is your vehicle a part of this recall?

-More than 8,000 vehicles are affected by this Ford headlamp recall.
+This Ford transmission recall affects nearly 9,000 hybrid SUVs and pickup trucks.
 To do a Ford recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool.

 Recall summary